30th Infantry Regiment (United States): Iraq

 After Karbala, 1-30 rejoined 3d Brigade and continued its march on Baghdad.
 On 6 April, the battalion reached the city and, with 1st Platoon of Company B, in the lead, fought several engagements with defending Republican Guard units.
 By 10 April, the battalion pushed its way into Baghdad and set up its headquarters at a water-treatment facility in the northwestern sector of the city.
 It participated in combat patrols and humanitarian relief missions until relieved in June 2003.

 1st Battalion, 30th Infantry moved back to Kuwait in June 2003 and flew back to Fort Benning, Georgia at the end of July.
 The unit again saw action during Operation Iraqi Freedom III.

 The 1st Battalion, 30th Infantry Regiment deployed from Fort Benning on 8 January 2005.
 The deployment began in Kuwait, where the battalion prepared its equipment and conducted final training exercises prior moving north to Iraq.
 The 1st Battalion, 30th Infantry Regiment then road marched by land and air into FOB Normandy, Iraq on 21 January 2005.
 Company B was attached to the 3d Brigade, 42d Infantry Division (New York National Guard) Headquarters at FOB Warhorse, to serve as a quick reaction force.
 In Iraq 1st Battalion, 30th Infantry Regiment was organized as Task Force 1-30, which included Battery B, 1st Battalion, 10th Field Artillery Regiment and Company B, 2d Battalion, 34th Armor Regiment.
 The next 11 months Task Force 1–30 conducted several operations throughout the province of Diyalah.

 In June 2005, Company B, 1-30th Infantry, was attached to 2nd Battalion, 69th Armor Regiment, and moved to Ar Ramadi, in the Anbar Province.
-As part of 2-69th Armor for the following seven months, Company B, 1-30th Infantryt participated in over 200 combat missions and was responsible for over 500 enemy KIA.
+As part of 2-69th Armor for the following seven months, Company B, 1-30th Infantry participated in over 200 combat missions and was responsible for over 500 enemy KIA.
 Its most notable actions occurred in two separate battles at ECP 5 in eastern Ramadi.
 The first engagement involved 1st Platoon, Company B, and a platoon from a Pennsylvania Army National Guard unit.
 On 15 September 2005, hundreds of enemy combatants launched a coordinated attack across Ramadi.
 In the east, the focal point became ECP 5.
 1st Platoon, Company B, serving as 2-69's quick reaction force, quickly responded to the attack on the ECP and killed over 65 enemy personnel and saved the badly outnumbered guardsmen.
 One month later, another large group of enemy combatants again attacked ECP 5.
 3rd Platoon, Company B, responded and had nearly identical results as 1st Platoon.
 Company B suffered two KIA and over a dozen wounded in Ramadi.
 In January 2006, Company B rejoined the rest of the battalion in Kuwait.

 In January 2006, Task Force 1-30 was reorganized back to 1st Battalion, 30th Infantry Regiment at Fort Benning.